-No, payments should be restricted to €3,000 in any year by any Settlor (or €6,000 per couple) to any Beneficiary to adhere to Small Gift Tax Exemption rules.
-The Small Gift Tax Exemption of €3,000 per annum for each Beneficiary assumes that the Settlor has given no other gifts to the Beneficiary with the effect of reducing the Small Gift Tax Exemption amount available for that Beneficiary.
+No, payments should be restricted to €3,000 in any year by any Settlor (or €6,000 per couple paid from a joint account) to any Beneficiary to adhere to Small Gift Tax Exemption rules.
+The Small Gift Tax Exemption of €3,000 per annum for each Beneficiary assumes that the Settlor has given no other gifts to the Beneficiary.